Sudhanshu-hash/Fraud-Detection-using-Machine-Learning/README.md

 1. ***Data Source and Cleaning:***

 Source: Financial transaction dataset provided as part of the Accredian Data Science assignment.
+⚠️ Note: The dataset is not included in this repository due to its large size (~450 MB).

 Initial Data: Raw transaction data stored in ***Fraud.csv*** containing transaction details such as amount, type, balances, and fraud labels.